TrickMorr/ctf-writeups/README.md

 ## My General Approach - Use of AI

-My general approach is to let my curiosity guide me, rather than my desire to "finish" the challenge.
+I like to believe that I let my curiosity guide me, rather than my desire to "finish" the challenge.

 I approach CTFs as learning exercises.